-Investment in Plant
+Investment in Capital Assets

 Capital assets are stated at historical cost.
 Depreciation of capital assets is calculated on a straightline basis over the respective asset's estimated useful life, which range from 5 to 40 years.
+Land, capitalized collections, and construction in progress are not depreciated.
 Title to all assets, whether purchased, constructed or donated, is held physically by the State of Connecticut.